 The Hesperia Water District (HWD) currently maintains 18 storage reservoirs within the distribution system with a total capacity of 49.5 million gallons.
 The City sits above the Upper Mojave River Basin within the jurisdiction of the Mojave Water Agency, and draws its water from the Alto sub-basin, which has a capacity of 2,086,000 acre-feet.
-Approximately 960,000 acre-feet of stored groundwater is estimated within the basin with an additional 1,126,000 acre-feet of storage capacity available through recharge efforts, as indicated in Table 3-6.
-The proposed project is estimated to consume 3,590 gallons of water on a daily basis.
-There are existing water and sewer lines located on "I" Street.
+Approximately 960,000 acre-feet of stored groundwater is estimated within the basin with an additional 1,126,000 acre-feet of storage capacity available through recharge efforts.
+The proposed project would not include expansion of any existing facilities, only repairs and renovations.
+These renovations include new bathroom fixtures which are more efficient than existing fixtures and a new accessible bathroom.
+The only increase in water consumption would be for the proposed landscaping and is shown in Table 3-6.
+Landscaping water consumption figures were estimated by linear regression by using 55.8 gallons per square foot per year as a ratio.
+The existing water supply facilities and infrastructure would accommodate any future demand.
 As a result, the impacts will be less than significant.

-Project Element Consumption Rate Project Consumption Warehouse (79,778 sq. ft.)
-0.045 gals. /day/sq. ft.
-3,590 gals. /day Total 3,590 gals. /day
+Table 3-6 Projected water Consumption Project Element Consumption Rate Project Consumption Landscaping (10,324 sq. ft.)
+0.15 gals. /day/sq. ft.
+1,576 gals. /day Total 1,576 gals. /day